RexOps/rexify-website/content/docs/rex_book/infrastructure/ssh_as_an_agent.md

 ## Parallelism

-If you have many servers you want to connect to, you ususally don't want to connect sequentially.
+If you have many servers you want to connect to, you usually don't want to connect sequentially.
 You can define the number of parallel connections Rex should use.

     ```perl
     use Rex -feature => ['1.0'];